Suncove/galaxy-classification/README.md

     performance = model.fit(X_train, y_train, batch_size=5, epochs = 15, validation_split=0.2, verbose=1)
 ```
 Predictions will be made for X_test and a confusion matrix is printed to terminal.
 Loss and Accuracy plots across the 5 epochs are plotted and shown.
 Model is saved to your computer as 'my-galaxy-model.h5'.

+For a more customizable CNN package look here.